 Introducing Miss Mariela Mulder

-Introducing the one and only Miss Mariela Mulder.
-She is one of our delightful band tutors.
+Introducing the magnificent Miss Mariela Mulder, one of our knowledgeable music tutors.

 Born in the United States, Mariela started playing saxophone at the age of nine after begging her parents to join her school’s band.
 She quickly fell in love with the instrument and began competing in local, state, and national competitions.
 At the age of fifteen she was accepted to the University of North Carolina School of the Arts High School to study classical saxophone with Taimur Sullivan.
 Mariela then went on to earn a Bachelor of Music in Jazz Studies at Michigan State University and a Master of Music in Jazz Performance at William Paterson University.
 As a graduate student, she presented research related to her master’s thesis at the International Society for Music Education 2018 World Conference in Baku, Azerbaijan.
 Mariela’s teachers and mentors have included jazz legends like Rodney Whitaker, Cecil Bridgewater, Bill Charlap, Vincent Herring, Rich Perry, Aaron Goldberg, Etienne Charles, and Diego Rivera.
 Her first album won two DownBeat Magazine awards for “Best Latin Group” and “Outstanding Small Group Arrangement.”